 and Tito Puente.
 Now, you might not think that Tito Puente belonged in

-such a venue but he was from the ‘hood’, from Spanish Harlem.
-He was known
+such a venue, but he was from the hood, from Spanish Harlem.

-so tight around her legs and feet that looked like a mermaid she could
+so tight around her legs and feet that she looked like a mermaid she could

-could barley tippy-toe, waddle up the the microphone but once she was
+barely tippy-toe, and waddle up the microphone but once she was up there

+routine.
 There were screams and roars of laughter because these people

 had been through the court system, so seeing it parodied on stage, with

 Tito Puente came on.
 Tito was a native of Spanish Harlem in New York,

-so he was from the ‘hood’, as it were.
+so he was from the hood, as it were.
 The audience liked his

-music just

-as well because, golly, it had the rhythm, it had the beat.
+music as well because, golly, it had the rhythm, it had the beat.
 So,

-Now, if you didnt perform up to standard and there was a very
+Now, if you didnt perform up to standard, and there was a very

 high standard, you could be in a mess of trouble, particularly on open

-sort of thing in, say, a polite folk
+sort of thing in, say, a polite folk club nowadays.